 Our paper is also related to, but distinct from, recent papers that emphasize fund flows as a mechanism that creates price pressure.
-Coval and Stafford (2007) find that funds experiencing large outflows create price pressures on stocks held in common by distressed funds, while Jotikasthira, Lundblad, and Ramadorai (2012) document fire sale effects in emerging markets.
-Frazzini and Lamont (2008) find that mutual fund flows negatively predict future long-term returns, while Lou (2012) finds that the mutual fund flow-driven return effect can partially explain stock price momentum.
+Coval and Stafford (2007) find that funds experiencing large outflows create price pressures on stocks held in common by distressed funds.
+Frazzini and Lamont (2008) find that mutual fund flows negatively predict future long-term returns, and Lou (2012) finds that the mutual fund flow-driven return effect can partially explain stock price momentum.
 While these papers focus on how capital inflows and outflows induce trading that in turn affects stock prices, our paper investigates a different mechanism: the reallocation of institutional investors' capital from some stocks to others, which occurs whenever institutional investors adjust their portfolios, not only when large inflows or outflows occur.

 This work contributes to our understanding of how institutional trading may affect returns.
 Previous empirical papers have documented that mutual fund herding may move the price of small stocks in subsequent quarters (Wermers, 1999; Sias, 2004).
 There are generally three explanations offered for why institutional trading may affect subsequent stock returns (Sias, Starks, and Titman, 2006).
-One is that institutions uncover private information about individual stocks and reveal it through their trading, leading to permanent price effects (e.g., Easley and O'Hara, 1987; Kyle, 1985; Boehmer and Kelley, 2009).
+One is that institutions uncover private information about individual stocks and reveal it through their trading, leading to permanent price effects (e.g., Easley and O'Hara, 1987; Boehmer and Kelley, 2009).
 A second explanation for a permanent price effect from institutional trades is that investors view stocks as imperfect substitutes and their long-term supply and demand curves are not perfectly elastic.
-Thus the non-institutional traders who are on the other side of aggregate institutional trades demand lower (higher) prices to buy (sell) stocks (e.g., Shleifer, 1986; Bagwell, 1991; Lynch and Mendenhall, 1997; Greenwood, 2005).
-The third explanation implies a temporary price effect from institutional trading.
+Thus the traders who are on the other side of aggregate institutional trades demand lower (higher) prices to buy (sell) stocks (e.g., Shleifer, 1986; Lynch and Mendenhall, 1997).
+The third explanation is a temporary price effect from institutional trading.
 Institutional trading may affect stock prices if it pushes liquidity providers away from their preferred inventory position (e.g., Stoll, 1978; Grossman and Miller, 1988) or if there is slow movement of investment capital to trading opportunities (Duffie, 2010).
-We find that the return predictability from unrelated stocks is a temporary price effect, yielding the highest return in the first week after portfolio formation and then reversing in the following weeks.
+We find that the return predictability from economically unrelated stocks is a temporary price effect, yielding the highest return in the first week after portfolio formation and then reversing in the following weeks.
 This pattern suggests that the return predictability arises primarily because aggregate trading from institutional portfolio adjustments results in temporary price pressures, rather than because institutions are trading on superior information or long-term supply and demand curves for non-institutional traders are elastic.